Monday 20 July 2020

 public consent

-A report, to be published by the end of 2020, will make recommendations for improvements to ensure that the opportunity to learn from the current crisis is taken ahead of the Royal Commission on Criminal Justice.
-The findings will inform the Strategic Review of Policing in England and Wales, chaired by Sir Michael Barber, which will report in June 2021.
+The final report made recommendations for improvements to ensure that the opportunity to learn from the current crisis is taken ahead of the Royal Commission on Criminal Justice.
+The findings informed the Strategic Review of Policing in England and Wales, chaired by Sir Michael Barber, which reported in March 2022.

-In the first phase, the project will evaluate the impact of Covid-19 on police workload and workforces, and how forces managed in response.
-The project will also use forecasting techniques to model the impact of deferred and delayed investigations on workload in the longer term, and the potential impact of longer term factors on demand, such as significant economic disruption and hardship in the future.
+In the first phase, the project evaluated the impact of Covid-19 on police workload and workforces, and how forces managed in response.
+The project used forecasting techniques to model the impact of deferred and delayed investigations on workload in the longer term, and the potential impact of longer term factors on demand, such as significant economic disruption and hardship in the future.

-In the second stage, the project will seek to understand how effective the police response has been.
-It will explore how forces, locally and nationally, have reconfigured their work to cope with the crisis, what the impact of this has been on key measures of public safety, and what this tells us about the resilience or otherwise of existing policing structures.
-This will be done through quantitative analysis, and through structured interviews with Chief Officers, PCCs and officials from the Home Office, HMICFRS and other agencies.
+In the second stage, the project examined how effective the police response has been.
+It explored how forces, locally and nationally, have reconfigured their work to cope with the crisis, what the impact of this has been on key measures of public safety, and what this tells us about the resilience or otherwise of existing policing structures.
+This was carried out through quantitative analysis, and through structured interviews with Chief Officers, PCCs and officials from the Home Office, HMICFRS and other agencies.

-In the third stage, we will seek to understand the impact of the policing of the lockdown on public perceptions of the police and the implications for police legitimacy and our model of policing by consent.
-In particular, we will explore through polling and focus groups whether the public believes that the police have used their powers fairly and proportionately, whether the police enjoy the same degree of public sympathy as other key workers involved in responding to Covid-19, and whether views differ by age, ethnicity and other factors.
+In the third stage, we examined the impact of the policing of the lockdown on public perceptions of the police and the implications for police legitimacy and our model of policing by consent.
+In particular, we explored through polling and focus groups whether the public believes that the police have used their powers fairly and proportionately, whether the police enjoy the same degree of public sympathy as other key workers involved in responding to Covid-19, and whether views differ by age, ethnicity and other factors.

-The fourth stage will consider the implications of the police response to the pandemic for the future of the police service.
-We will determine what lessons can be learned from the police response to Covid-19 for police governance and organisational structures (including the 43-force model) and for the police operating model, and how this can better reflect the post-Covid-19 crime landscape.
-In addition, we will examine what lessons there may be for police workforce strategy, to ensure that the 20,000 officer uplift is matched with a strategy to provide police officers and staff with the skills, capabilities and resilience they need through the 2020s.
+The fourth stage considered the implications of the police response to the pandemic for the future of the police service.
+We determined what lessons can be learned from the police response to Covid-19 for police governance and organisational structures (including the 43-force model) and for the police operating model, and how this can better reflect the post-Covid-19 crime landscape.
+In addition, we examined what lessons there may be for police workforce strategy, to ensure that the 20,000 officer uplift is matched with a strategy to provide police officers and staff with the skills, capabilities and resilience they need through the 2020s.

 Team and governance